• Share this on:

 Tips:

-- Read in-depth about several food certification schemes and the added value of products in specific target markets.
-If certification is needed, consult with your preferred buyers about their certification preferences and carefully select a certifying company.
+• Read about food certification schemes and the added value of products in specific target markets.
+Consult with your buyers about their certification needs and preferences and carefully select a certifying company.

 What are the requirements for niche markets?